acmiyaguchi/acmiyaguchi.me/blog/_posts/2018-05-18-adder-python-docker.markdown

 tags: tutorial python docker application software
 ---

-A benign collection of scripts with dependencies can quickly become hard to maintain.
-A build and release process can help manage complexity by making it easy to create something new.
-Fortunately, the "write once, deploy everywhere" philosophy is not unique to Java.
-The layers of abstraction in the software stack make it possible to develop complex systems and processes.
-In this tutorial, we will create create a small data-processing application in Python.
+Scripts are a collection of commands that run in sequence when executed.
+Scripts can be used to drive interactions between characters in a video game or to set a web-server to a desired state.
+The character and the server are both actors on a shared stage, changing the environment as they perform according to the script.
+You will often find scripts in large and complex systems, where they are necessary to scale.
+Software projects accrue scripts out of necessity to avoid memorizing the many incantations for building, testing, and releasing code.
+Fortunately, the "write once, run everywhere" philosophy is not unique to Java.
+In this tutorial, we will create a data-processing application in Python that can be run in a reproducible way using Pipenv and Docker.

+Python has been a dominating language in scientific community with projects like SciPy and Anaconda providing a reproducible environment for data processing and analysis.
+The language is designed to be general purpose, but the [Zen of Python](https://www.python.org/dev/peps/pep-0020/) makes it a suitable choice for new programmers and experienced ones alike.
+Notebook computing, popularized by IPython and later Jupyter, [is a paradigm shift](https://blog.jupyter.org/jupyter-receives-the-acm-software-system-award-d433b0dfe3a2) in the we interact with computers.
+However, the notebook can be thought as a script for reproducing a particular experiment or procedure.

+The POSIX shell language and CMD batching together run on most computers today.
+However, shell likely runs on more virtualized copies of systems due to the prevalence of Infrastructure as a Service (IaaS).
+The [success of Amazon Web Service](https://www.forbes.com/sites/roberthof/2016/03/22/ten-years-later-amazon-web-services-defies-skeptics/#c6b15ee6c447) fits well with the nature of computation today -- distributed and heterogenous.
+Many large sites will offload massive amounts of traffic, computation, and data to servers owned by different companies across the globe.
+Despite the complexity of software today, it's never been easier to create robust and reproducible applications using both Python and shell.

 {:refdef: style="text-align: center;"}
 ![The program environment]({{ "/assets/blog-00-program-environment.svg" | absolute_url }})

+_**Figure:** A typical computer can support many applications by layering software to handle orthogonal tasks.
+An application is contained within an environment.__
 {: refdef}

-The Python program runs on the Python intepreter as byte-code, with access to the packages and libraries installed in it's local environment.
-The package manager and the virtual environment tool generally suffice for portability.
-However, tools that run at the operating system level such as chroot jails and Docker provide an extra layer of compatibility.
-There are lower levels of the stack such as hypervisors like KVM, but they rarely useful when building applications.

-## Meet the Adder
+## An Adding Machine

-While a data-processing application sounds large and complex, adding two numbers is not.
-The Adder takes two numbers as options and prints the result to standard out.

-The project structure for the source-code is fairly minimal.
+While a data-processing application can be large and complex, we can look at the construction of a simple one.
+An adding machine takes two numbers as options and prints the result to standard out.
+The Adder is a Python application that implements an adding machine.
+The project is flat and every file is single purposed.
+Large projects grow from a similar base with defined processes and a nested folder structure.

 ```bash
 adder/